-Numerator: Number of individual women aged 50 to 69 years diagnosed with screen-detected breast cancers over a 24 month period ending 31 December 2011 (NSW, Vic, Qld & WA); or 31 December 2008 (ACT)
+Numerator: Number of individual women aged 50 to 69 years diagnosed with screen-detected breast cancers over a 24 month period ending 31 December 2016 (NSW, & SA) and ending 31 December 2017 (Vic)

 Detail of analysis: Indirectly age-standardised rate per 10,000 women screened, based on the standard population of each respective jurisdiction